Investigating non-Keplerian motion in flare events with astrometric data: Analysis of the fitted results

 Because planar geodesic orbits are a generalization of circular Keplerian orbits, we can introduce a circularity parameter to quantify the derviation of non-circular orbits, namely,

-Since we have $L=\sqrt{r^3_0 f'(r_0)/(2 f(r_0)- r_0 f'(r_0))}$ for circular orbits, $\gamma=1$ represents no deviation.
-Using the posterior distributions of the parameters in Fig.~\ref{non-circular orbits}, we obtain the posterior distribution of the parameter $\gamma$ shown in Fig.~\ref{post}.
+Because we have $L=\sqrt{r^3_0 f'(r_0)/(2 f(r_0)- r_0 f'(r_0))}$ for circular orbits, $\gamma=1$ represents no deviation.
+Using the posteriors of the parameters in Fig.~\ref{non-circular orbits}, we obtain the posterior distribution of the parameter $\gamma$ shown in Fig.~\ref{post}.
 Our results suggest that circular orbits are preferred among planar geodesic orbits.